These cafés, bars and restaurants give new meaning to ‘City in a Garden, thanks to their tropical-inspired dishes.

 Sides like smoked franks and spinach pops are also available.

 Whole Earth Vegetarian Restaurant

-See how they creatively recreate classic, meat-heavy Peranakan (Straits Chinese) and Thai dishes as vegetarian-friendly alternatives, such as kong bah (braised pork belly) by using mushrooms, and sweet and sour pork by including soy and pineapple chunks.
+See how they creatively recreate classic, meat-heavy Peranakan (Straits-born people of Chinese and Malay/Indonesian heritage) and Thai dishes as vegetarian-friendly alternatives, such as kong bah (braised pork belly) by using mushrooms, and sweet and sour pork by including soy and pineapple chunks.

-If you've got a sweet tooth, don't skip dessert; try offerings like the apple crumble and the heady tiramisu.
+If you have a sweet tooth, try offerings like the apple crumble and the heady tiramisu.

-Bites like the chickpea and brown rice burger, crispy tofu steak sandwich, and enchilada remo are hot favourites.
+Bites like the chickpea and brown rice burger, crispy tofu steak sandwich, and enchilada (baked tortillas stuffed with vegetables and cheese) are hot favourites.
 For dessert, try the eggless coconut panna cotta.

 Gokul Vegetarian Restaurant

-Here you'll find plenty of iconic local dishes made using lots of tofu and soy, from chicken rice and wanton (dumpling) mee to laksa (rice noodles in spicy coconut broth) and soup kambing (mutton soup).
+Here you'll find plenty of iconic local dishes made using lots of tofu and soya, from chicken rice and wanton (dumpling) mee to laksa (coconut milk-based spicy noodle soup) and soup kambing (mutton soup).